 Counterintuitively, when the number of transits is lower, the performance of the model, as measured by the reduced chi-square, improves.
 This effect, however, is the result of the intrinsic sensitivity of the $\chi^2_r$ to any deviation of the reconstructed signal with respect to the original one when the noise level is low.
 The results of a retrieval procedure of low-noise signals produce small errors in the resulting mixing ratios.

-It is interesting to notice that despite being trained solely with constant, wavelength-independent Gaussian noise parametrised by S/N, the G-DAE performs comparably on \textsc{PandExo}-degraded spectra—whose uncertainties vary with wavelength.
+It is worth noting that despite being trained solely with constant, wavelength-independent Gaussian noise parameterized by S/N, the G-DAE performs comparably on \textsc{PandExo}-degraded spectra—whose uncertainties vary with wavelength.
 This demonstrates robustness to noise-model mismatch and a useful degree of domain generalization.